10 Best Concrete Stains of 2023 – Reviews & Top Picks

 7. BonWay Water Based Concrete Stain

-If you don’t mind diluting, the BonWay will perform at a 4:1 ratio.
+If you don’t mind diluting, the BonWay will perform at 4:1.
 For example, 1 quart will produce 1 gallon.
 That’ll cover up to 250 square feet of concrete.
 If you buy the gallon size, it’s possible to get up to 5 gallons after dilution.
 That could cover up to 1,000 square feet.
-Besides the great coverage, this stain also doesn’t smell bad.
-Also, the color that you get from this product is good.
+Besides the great coverage, this stain doesn’t smell bad.

 Just keep in mind that altering the dilution rate might cause the color to be altered.
-So, you might not get a really rich color if you don’t dilute properly.
+So, you might not get a vibrant color if you don’t dilute properly.
 In that case, you’ll have to apply several coats to get a dark color.

 - Great coverage